-However, Lewin and his family did not go to Suriname or Curacao but traveled to Japan and came to the United States as refugees when he was 5.
+Lewin and his family did not go to Suriname or Curaçao but instead traveled to Japan.
+They came to the United States as refugees when he was 5.

 He said at the event, “It is both an honor and a blessing for me to be here today to share my admiration and thanks for an individual who embodied the role that our rabbis specified, saying you should not do a good deed with the expectation that you will be rewarded, but for the good deed itself.
 That is what Chiune Sugihara did.”

 Lewin told JNS, “It’s necessary and important to honor those people who took personal efforts and really jeopardized their own professional status to help people who were fleeing from the Holocaust.
 And Mr. Sugihara did just that.”